 - internal communication based on biochemical messengers such as hormones and neurotransmitters,

-It would be naive to assume the only origin of these diseases is the missing germ.
+It would be naive to assume the only origin of these diseases is the missing germ and bran.
 Environmental pollution, the way food is produced and processed, the limited amount of daylight, the lack of movement we have decided to live with and so on are co-factors in our civilization diseases.
 But these interdependencies are well known.

-What is not known is that the essential part of flour is taken out.
+What is not known is that the essential parts of flour is taken out.

 When the idea came up to degerminate flour at the end of the 19th century nobody was able to foresee the consequences.
 There is no evidence that the act of degermination was publicly announced or tested.